jarecoo/practice/notes.md

 - “You don’t need to fix things that lie outside of your control.
 You also don’t need to fix the anxiety; it is a feeling that you have; it is therefore not you.
 The need to fix, to control is what fuels the anxiety in the forest place.
 Let it be, and it will lose its excessive force.” - Darren Brown, Happy
 - “There is a maxim that Navy SEALs pass from officer to officer, man to man: ‘Calm is contagious.’ …That’s who you want to be: the casual, relaxed person in every situation who tells everyone else to take a breath and not to worry.
 Because you’ve got this.
 Don’t be the agitator, the paranoid, the worrier, or the irrational.
 Be the calm, not the liability.
 It will catch on.”
 TDS, p.186
 - Figure out how to give yourself some mental space - Meditate
+- “How does it help, my husband, to make misfortune heavier by complaining about it?” - Seneca, Oedipus, 80 (TDS 193)

 ### Slow Down
 - “Slow your breath down, just take it slow” - Future of Forestry, Slow your Breath Down